-&lt;sup>2 Robert S. Boynton, The Tyranny of Copyright?, N.Y Times, January 25, 2004.
-See also, LAWRENCE LESSIG, FREE CULTURE: HOW BIG MEDIA USES TECHNOLOGY AND THE LAW TO LOCK DOWN CULTURE AND CONTROL CREATIVITY (2004); James Boyle, The Second Enclosure Movement and the Construction of the Public Domain, 66 LAW & CONTEMP.
-PROBS.
+Robert S. Boynton, The Tyranny of Copyright?, N.Y Times, Jan.
+25, 2004; see also, Lawrence Lessig, Free Culture: How Big Media Uses Technology and the Law to Lock Down Culture and Control Creativity (2004); James Boyle, The Second Enclosure Movement and the Construction of the Public Domain, 66 Law & Contemp.
+Probs.
 33 (2003); Yochai Benkler, Free as the Air to Common Use: First Amendment Constraints on Enclosure of the Public Domain, 74 N.Y.U.
-L. REV. 354 (1999).
+L. Rev. 354 (1999).
+Reposito combination of (1) our reliance on access to and use of existing works and (2) the increasingly pervasive "ownership" claimed with respect to those works.
+Consumers and creators rely on access to existing works, not just in artistic fields but in countless areas of social, political, cultural and economic activity.
+Most of the fabric of our cultural and intellectual lives is owned in some fashion by someone else.4

-&lt;sup>3 Lessig, Free Culture, supra note 2, at 130.
+Lessig, Free Culture, supra note 2, at 130.